 Low Phosphate Dishwasher Detergents

-A walk down the dish product aisle in most anyone’s local supermarket will turn up an almost surprising bevy of new cleaning products.
-The common denominator companies are reaching for in many products is low or no phosphates.
 Phosphates have been the primary cleaning agent in dishwasher and laundry soaps for a long time.
-As of July 1, 16 states have banned phosphate content in cleaning products to 0.5 percent.
-Up until now, companies could get away with content up to 8.7 percent.
-Low phosphate dishwasher detergent, while better for the environment, has proven to be lackluster in many cases in its ability to clean.
-Here is some over-all information about low-phosphate cleaning products and how they work in dishwashers.
+As of July 2010, 16 states restricted phosphate content in cleaning products to 0.5 percent.
+Until that time, companies could get away with up to 8.7 percent.
+Unfortunately, low phosphate dishwasher detergent, while better for the environment, has proven to be lackluster in many cases in its ability to clean.
+Here is some overall information about low-phosphate cleaning products and how they work in dishwashers.

 While statistically, most phosphates that leak into our rivers and streams come from urban and agricultural sources (such as animal waste and fertilizers), Americans add a significant phosphate load from dishwashing detergents.
 Sewage treatment plants and private septic systems are able to remove some of the phosphates, but not all.
 With bans on phosphates spreading across the country, companies have begun reformulating their products at a fast pace.
 There are no bans on commercial dishwashing products.
 However, most professional dishwashers use high temperatures (160 degrees) to clean and sterilize dishware.